11×60mm Mauser

-The 11mm Mauser (also known as the 11×60mmR Mauser or .43 Mauser) is a black-powder cartridge developed for the Mauser Model 1871 rifle, and used later in the 71/84 variant.
+The 11mm Mauser (also known as the 11×60mmR Mauser or .43 Mauser) is a black-powder cartridge developed between 1867-1871 and used in the Mauser Model 1871 rifle, as well as the 71/84 variant.
+It was popular in German sporting rifles up until the early 20th century.
 It is no longer in production, however it is available from custom loaders and handloading can be done.